Setup Gitea/Forgejo support¶

 - Make sure that Branch Specifier (blank for 'any') is set to the default branch of your repository (Usually

-- Scroll down to the Build Triggers section and make sure to check Poll SCM
+- Scroll down to the Triggers section and make sure to check Poll SCM

 -